-5.109 The number of heritage assets at risk has increased by one this year.
+5.118 The number of heritage assets at risk has increased by one over the 2021/22 period.
 One site has been removed (Moated site 700m east of Gannow Green Farm, New Frankley) but two new sites have been added (Birmingham Midland Institute and Holy Church of the New Testament, 11-13 Oughton Road/Friends Institute, 220 Moseley Road).
+This was last updated in August 2022.